adrianyau/Final-Capstone-Project/README.md

 # Final-Capstone-Project

 ## Project/Goals
 My wife works in the field of Human Resources and she was fascinated about what I have learned in my Data Analytics Bootcamp.
 I consulted with her asking what she would be interested if the numbers could give deep insight in her line of work.
 She suggested to me about employee attrition - the departure of employees from an organization, whether voluntary or involuntary.
 This is important to Human Resources because it is a metric that provides insight on how well does an organization retain their workforce.
-Reasons for attrition are due to:
+Reasons for attrition are mainly due to:
 - Compensation
 - Recognition
 - Career Progression